top of page

 DAPP perpetrator programme

-DV-ACT provides a structured domestic abuse prevention or perpetrator programme (DAPP) delivered by trained, experienced domestic abuse treatment practitioners.
+DV-ACT provides a structured domestic abuse prevention (perpetrator) programme (DAPP) delivered by trained, experienced domestic abuse prevention practitioners.
 This work can now take place remotely using video call technology (with Zoom or similar) giving access to parents across the UK.
 All DV-ACT programme work includes partner support and a full final report by an expert risk assessor, ensuring that parties are fully informed of the progress made.

 The programme is suitable for those who:

-• have some motivation to change their behaviour
+• demonstrate some motivation to change their behaviour

 • are willing to attend and complete the full programme